Europeanonion/Excel-workout/memory-bank/progress.md

 Project initialization and core functionality are complete.
 Excel parsing and local storage are working, and all tests are now passing.
 UI components for file upload, program listing, workout details, and session tracking are implemented with proper error handling, accessibility support, and test coverage.
 The WorkoutSession component now includes comprehensive features for tracking workout progress, managing sets with drag-and-drop functionality, custom rest timers, and note-taking.
 The application can handle the full flow from Excel file upload to program display, viewing workout details, and completing a workout session with proper history tracking.

-We've also completed an analysis of the ExcelUploader component and identified several potential improvements that could enhance the user experience and code quality.
+We've successfully implemented the Excel Parser improvements identified in the analysis, including proper UUID generation, a custom hook for file handling, and enhanced ExcelUploader component with drag and drop support, file validation, and better UI/UX.
 The next step is to proceed with Firebase integration and other enhancements according to the detailed implementation plan.

+## Completed Excel Parser Improvements

+We have successfully implemented the Excel Parser improvements identified in the plan:

+1. **UUID Generation**
+   - Installed the uuid package and its TypeScript types
+   - Updated excelParser.ts to use v4 UUIDs
+   - Replaced hardcoded 'some-uuid' with proper UUID generation

+2. **Custom Hook for File Handling**
+   - Created a useExcelUpload custom hook in src/hooks/useExcelUpload.ts
+   - Implemented comprehensive file validation:
+     - File extension validation (.xlsx, .xls, .csv)
+     - MIME type validation
+     - File size validation (max 5MB)
+   - Added proper error handling and success state management
+   - Provided a clean API with isLoading, error, success, uploadExcel, and reset functions

+3. **ExcelUploader Component Enhancements**
+   - Updated the component to use the new custom hook
+   - Added drag and drop support with visual feedback
+   - Added a reset button to clear the selected file
+   - Added a template download button
+   - Improved the UI with better styling and visual feedback
+   - Added a progress indicator for file processing
+   - Enhanced accessibility with proper ARIA attributes and roles

+4. **CSS Improvements**
+   - Added styles for drag and drop functionality
+   - Created visual feedback for dragging state
+   - Added progress bar animation
+   - Improved success and error message styling
+   - Enhanced high contrast mode support

 ## TODO

 *   Address npm package vulnerabilities and deprecation warnings. `npm audit` shows 23 vulnerabilities (16 moderate, 7 high). `npm audit fix` did not resolve them. `npm audit fix --force` is required for many, but might introduce breaking changes.
 The `xlsx` package has high severity vulnerabilities with no fix available.
+*   Implement Firebase integration for data synchronization.
+*   Configure PWA features for offline access.
+*   Add iOS-specific optimizations.
-*   Implement the identified improvements to the ExcelUploader component.
+*   Implement performance optimizations.